danny-avila/LibreChat/docs/install/configuration/custom_config.md

 ```

 - **dropParams**: Removes default parameters from requests.
-  - Type: Array of Strings
+  - Type: Array/List of Strings
   - **Description**: Excludes specified default parameters.
 Useful for APIs that do not accept or recognize certain parameters.
   - **Example**: `dropParams: ["stop", "temperature", "top_p"]`
   - **Note**: For a list of default parameters sent with every request, see the "Default Parameters" Section below.